tonywok/tonywok.github.io/_posts/2020-06-09-separating-config-from-runtime.md

 You’ll notice I changed the module name from `TaskNames` to `Tasks`.
 We’re not dealing with just names anymore because we’ve _enriched_ our domain!

-We can now choose to define these variant lists as constants, methods, or even put the calling code in the driver’s seat.
+We can now choose to expose these variant lists as constants, methods, or even put the calling code in the driver’s seat.
+The important distinction is they are all derived from the same list.

 ```ruby
   module Tasks